zeyao-li/STA303-Professional-Development-Task-ZL/README.md

 ## Introduction

 Hi, my name is Zeyao Li.
 The purpose of this repository is to present my journey in STA303.
-Some of my works from STA303 are upload to this repository.
+Some of my works from STA303 are upload here.
 These works are divided into two main categories: data exploration and weekly writings.
 For each category, you could view the codes/writings that I had worked through in STA303.
 In this Readme file, I also provide some backgrounds and personal thoughts of my works.
 This repository would be continuely updated to include more projects throughout the term.
 Hope you enjoy exploring this repository. :smiley:

 ## Data Exploration